Balance your hormones, Balance your life with Acupuncture:

 Either way, you may be wondering what it’s like to come to Consensio.

 Your first appointment is about getting to know your Osteopathic Manual Therapist (OMT) and for her to get to know you.
-You’ll arrive at the clinic in Canmore and be taken into a treatment room that is relaxing and comforting.
-Your OMT will give you an orientation to osteopathy, evaluate your symptoms and problems, and work with you to draw up a plan of treatment.
+You’ll arrive at the clinic in Canmore and be taken into an office that is relaxing and comforting.
+Your OMT will give you an orientation to osteopathy, discuss with you about your discomforts, and work with you to draw up a plan of intervention.

 You’ll stand up straight and she’ll pay attention to your body’s positioning.
 Then, you’ll lie down on a treatment table and she will do the same.
 All the while, your OMT will listen carefully to all you feel like sharing.
 You can be – and will be – heard.
 It’s nurturing and very present.

-Following your assessment, your first treatment begins.
-Your OMT will discuss a plan of treatment with you, and you’ll have time to discuss and ask any questions you may have.
+Your OMT will discuss a plan of intervention with you, and you’ll have time to discuss and ask any questions you may have.
 You’ll likely go home feeling relaxed and calm.

-When you return for your second appointment, the treatment begins immediately.
-After three to five treatments, you’ll have a good sense of whether it can help you.
+When you return for your second appointment, the intervention begins immediately.
+After three to five visits, you’ll have a good sense of whether it can help you.

-For many people, osteopathy treatments become a part of their regular wellness and self-maintenance routine.
-Others find that once certain problems are ‘solved’, they don’t need to return.
+For many people, osteopathy becomes a part of their regular wellness and self-maintenance routine.
+Others find that once certain discomforts are ‘solved’, they don’t need to return.
 Either way, you’ll be on your way to living your life to the fullest!

 Biography: Nathalie Trottier